cosmoss-jigu/witcher/README.md

 # username: review
 # password: sosp21
 ```
+### Play

-You can get bugs reported by the paper without running the below commands:
+After you log into the VM, you can get bugs reported by the paper without
+running the artifacts:
 - $WITCHER_HOME/bugs/sosp21-correctness-bugs.md
 - $WITCHER_HOME/bugs/sosp21-performance-bugs.md

-All dependencies have been set up and the tool have been built, you only need to
+In the VM, all dependencies have been set up and the tool have been built, you
-run the following command:
+only need to run the following command:
 ```bash
 cd $WITCHER_HOME/script
 ./run_and_get_res_fig.sh